Ai Engineering 3 min read

 Benchmark Results

-GPT-Rosalind outperforms general-purpose base GPT-5.4 models across multiple scientific evaluations.
+GPT-Rosalind outperforms general-purpose GPT-5.4 across multiple scientific evaluations.

 BenchmarkPerformance MetricNotable Details

-LABBench2Beats GPT-5.4 on 6 of 11 tasksStrongest in literature retrieval and protocol design.
+LABBench2Beats GPT-5.4 on 6 of 11 tasksStrongest gain in CloningQA (molecular cloning protocol design).

-RNA Sequence-to-Function>95th percentile of human expertsBest-of-ten submission strategy via Dyno Therapeutics.
+RNA Sequence-to-Function>95th percentile of human expertsBest-of-ten submissions, evaluated with Dyno Therapeutics.

-RNA Sequence Generation~84th percentile of human expertsEvaluated in partnership with Dyno Therapeutics.
+RNA Sequence Generation~84th percentile of human expertsEvaluated with Dyno Therapeutics using uncontaminated sequences.

 Get Insanely Good at AI